AliHezarpisheh/rental-house-fastapi/docs/security/create_jwt_keys.md

 ## Prerequisites

 - OpenSSH installed on your system.
-- Access to the application’s `.env` file to set the paths and passphrase.
+- Access to the application's `.env` file to set the paths and passphrase.

 ## Steps to Generate the Keys